ogriffithjones/BlackEstate/README.md

 # BlackEstate

 A HTML & CSS front end redesign for the Black Estate website.
 This was a project well studying @ Yoobee.

-Good example of SCSS BEM conventions and well commented styling.
+Feel free to take a peek through the code and use anything you want, Please be awear all content is being used under educational usage and is owned by BlackEstate.

+All content rights remain under the ownership of BlackEstate all used in this project for educational purposes.

 ## Notes
 - CSS using BEM convention.